openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 }
 ```

 This recipe accepts two configuration parameters via its constructor.
 Recipes may be linked together with many other recipes and run in a variety of orders, contexts, and number of cycles.
 Making your recipes immutable, as this one is, is a strongly recommended best practice.
-Any mutable state should be local to the visitor, a fresh instance of which should be returned from each invocation of `getVisitor()`.&#x20;
+Any mutable state should be local to the visitor, a fresh instance of which should be returned from each invocation of `getVisitor()`.

 ### Linking Recipes Together

 Consider this non-exhaustive list of steps required to migrate a project from JUnit 4 to JUnit 5:

-* Replace the annotation `org.junit.Test` with `org.junit.jupiter.api.Test`.
+* Replace the annotation `org.junit.Test` with `org.junit.jupiter.api.Test`
-* Changing assertions from `org.junit.Assert` to `org.junit.jupiter.api.Assertions`, including updating the order of arguments within the method invocations.
+* Change assertions from `org.junit.Assert` to `org.junit.jupiter.api.Assertions`, including updating the order of arguments within the method invocations
-* Removing public visibility from test classes and methods that no longer need to be `public` in JUnit 5
+* Remove public visibility from test classes and methods that no longer need to be `public` in JUnit 5
-* Modifying the Maven pom.xml to include dependencies on JUnit 5, and remove dependencies on JUnit 4
+* Modify the Maven `pom.xml` to include dependencies on JUnit 5, and remove dependencies on JUnit 4

 No one recipe should be responsible for implementing all of these different responsibilities.
 Instead, each responsibility is handled by its own recipe and those recipes are aggregated together into a single "Migrate JUnit 4 to 5" recipe.
 The migration recipe has no behavior of its own except to invoke each of the building blocks.
-Recipes add other recipes to the execution pipeline via the `doNext()` method.&#x20;
+Recipes add other recipes to the execution pipeline via the `doNext()` method.

 In our above example, the "Migrate to JUnit 5" recipe could look similar to the following: